ghrgriner/german-idiom-freq/README.md

 The final file to run is [post\_process.py](https://github.com/ghrgriner/german-idiom-freq/blob/main/src/post_process.py).
 This takes as input a third input file and merges these fields onto the file or counts obtained from `count_regexes.py` to generate the final output file.
-Various diagnostics are performed and listings created, see the docstring of the file for details.
+Various diagnostics are performed and listings created. see the docstring of the file for details.

 This third input file has the columns: